-is the normalised mode helicity of a monochromatic field \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh14,Bliokh_2016,BLIOKH20151,Alpeggiani18,Wei2020}.
-Here we have set $\tilde{\theta}=\tilde{\theta}^*=\theta_0$, the amplitude of the axion theta term, where the root mean square average is given by $\langle\theta_0\rangle=\frac{\theta_0}{\sqrt{2}}$.
-Thus, the fraction of the power in the amplitude modulated sidebands with respect to the incident carrier power is given by,
+proportional to the normalised mode helicity of a monochromatic field \cite{Cameron_2012,Cameron_2012b,Bliokh_2013,Bliokh14,Bliokh_2016,BLIOKH20151,Alpeggiani18,Wei2020}.
+Thus, the fraction of the power in the amplitude modulated sidebands is given by,

-Here, $\mathscr{H}_p^2$ may be defined as the single mode resonant axion detector form factor analogous to that defined for a DC haloscope \cite{Sikivie2021}.
-The above calculation assumes that the axion frequency is within the bandwidth of the resonant mode such that $\omega_a<\frac{\omega_p}{Q_p}$, which will be true in the ultra-light regime.
-However, in general we must substitute $Q_p\rightarrow\frac{Q_p}{\sqrt{1+4Q^2_p(\frac{\omega_a}{\omega_p})^2}}$ to take into account the filtering nature of the cavity resonator, in a similar to parametric transducers for displacement measurements, or gravitational wave detection \cite{Tobar_1993}.
+Here, $\mathscr{H}_p^2$ is analogous to a DC haloscope form factor \cite{Sikivie2021}.
+The above calculation assumes that the axion frequency is within the bandwidth of the resonant mode, which will be true in the ultra-light regime.
+In general we must substitute $Q_p\rightarrow\frac{Q_p}{\sqrt{1+4Q^2_p(\frac{\omega_a}{\omega_p})^2}}$ to take into account the cavity resonator bandwidth.

 In actual fact the axion presents as a narrowband signal oscillating at the axion frequency, $f_a=\frac{\omega_a}{2\pi}$, viralized as a Maxwell-Boltzmann distribution of about a part in $10^6$, equivalent to a narrowband noise source with a frequency spread of $10^{-6}f_a~\text{Hz}$.
-In this case, defining the spectral density of the axion field as, $S_A(f)[\text{kg/s/Hz}]$, from (\ref{PmamSB}) the spectral density of amplitude modulations is given by,
+Defining the spectral density of the axion field as, $S_A(f)[\text{kg/s/Hz}]$, from (\ref{PmamSB}) the axion induced AM spectral density, $S_{A_{am}}$, is given by,

-where $S_{A_{am}}$ is the spectral density (per Hz) of amplitude modulation of the anyon cavity mode.